 Wouldn’t it be great if we could sit down, start a task, and stay present and focused on it for a long duration of time?
 Is it possible to actually start and finish a task in one sitting?
-Unfortunately, anxiety, distraction, and lack of concentration plague our ability to be focused and act creatively.
-In a complex, ever-changing world, our minds have become spastic, fragmented and discombobulated in a way that makes even the simplest of tasks difficult.
+Unfortunately, anxiety, distraction, and a lack of concentration plague our ability to be focused and act creatively.
+In a complex, ever-changing world, our minds have become spastic, fragmented and discombobulated in a way that makes even the simplest of tasks, difficult to complete.
 Is using magic mushrooms for focus real?
-Can microdosing psilocybin help us?
+Can microdosing psilocybin help the mind’s steadiness?
 Let’s try to stay focused and find out why.

 Studies on Magic Mushrooms for Focus

 A recent study published in the Harm Reduction Journal led by Thomas Anderson of the University of Toronto, evaluated 278 subjects, mostly from Reddit and other online forums.
 The respondents answered specific, “microdosing benefits and challenges” questions relating to their regimen, subjective benefits, and challenges of microdosing both LSD and psilocybin (derived from magic mushrooms).
 Results used a grounded theory approach based on prompts to provide 3 benefits and 3 challenges with microdosing.
 The results were independently coded using the principles of classic grounded theory.
 Promising conclusions included, “The most frequently reported codes were improved mood (12.8%), improved focus (10%), creativity (9.4%), and improved energy (7.6%)”, while reported challenges included, “illegality (10.8%), dose accuracy (9.1%), poor focus (8.8%), and anxiety (5.3%)”.